oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 ### 3.3 Putting it all together in a 'base' DataFrame

 Good job!
-We now have the ETH_Price and four major technology stocks prices per hour and all for the last three months.
+We now have the ETH_Price and four major technology stocks prices.
+All per hour and for the last three months.

-In addition, all DataFrames have a column named 'Date' that has a type of datetime.
+In addition, all DataFrames have a column named 'Date' that is of the datetime type.
 So we can compare them all.

 Let's build the "base" DataFrame.
 Which is an initial DataFrame that contains all the raw data.